emcvipr/controller-openstack-cinder/README.md

 ```

-Add your nova compute nodes to ViPR
+For iSCSI ONLY, Add your nova compute nodes to ViPR
 ----------------------

 * on the cinder-volume node, cd to the cinder/volume/drivers/emc/vipr/cli directory